libp2p/specs/pubsub/gossipsub/gossipsub-v1.1.md

 In addition, both the pruned and the pruning peer add a backoff period from each other, within which they will not try to regraft.
-Both the pruning and the pruned peer will immediately prune a `GRAFT` within the backoff period.
+Both the pruning and the pruned peer will immediately prune a `GRAFT` within the backoff period and extend it.
-The recommended duration for the backoff period is 1 minute, while the recommended number of peers to exchange is equal to `D` so that the pruned peer can form a full mesh.
+The recommended duration for the backoff period is 1 minute, while the recommended number of peers to exchange is larger than `D_hi` so that the pruned peer can reliably form a full mesh.

 In order to implement PX, we extend the `PRUNE` control message to include an optional set of peers the pruned peer can connect to.
 This set of peers includes the Peer ID and a [_signed_ peer